The Light Doctor by Martin Moore-Ede MD PhD

 My favourite advice which provides a reminder that even I need to remove myself from my desk for a 15-20 minute stroll in the garden or a walk round the block to get my body moving.
 I look up to the sky and wish I could stay outside all day - we love being outside for a reason - it's so healthy and good for us.

-Dr Moore tells us that at a regular time each day, especially in the mornings, and being exposed to natural daylight, is well established as an effective way to keep our circadian rhythms firmly synchronised.
+Dr Moore-Ede tells us that at a regular time each day, especially in the mornings, and being exposed to natural daylight, is well established as an effective way to keep our circadian rhythms firmly synchronised.
 Our circadiam rhythms are the most robust when they are tightly synchronised to the natural day-night cycle.

-And don't forget to make sure your external lights are as wildlife-friendly as possible as many nocturnal species use the Moon and Stars to navigate and find food.
+It is important to make sure your external lights are as wildlife-friendly as possible as many nocturnal species use the Moon and Stars to navigate and find food.
 Outside lights are often much brighter than moonlight, introducing an unnatural spectra into the nocturnal landscape.

 I hope you enjoy recalibrating your carcadian rhythm by any means possible to enjoy more vitality during the day and a good night's sleep.